 When you are entering the gig economy, most of your operations will be within Australia.
 Your Police Check Australia is officially issued by Australian Police authorities and contains details of your convictions in all States and Territories of Australia.

-The national criminal history check certificate for gig economy workers is a national check and takes into account convictions or sentences from the following states and territories:
+The Nationally Coordinated Criminal History Check certificate for gig economy workers is a national check and takes into account convictions or sentences from the following states and territories:

 ✔ Criminal records in Tasmania